Explains how to connect one of your existing carrier accounts to ShipStation.

 ShipStation provides a few options for connecting a postage provider so you can start creating labels.
-You can connect your existing accounts for any provider ShipStation integrates with, or you can enter your billing information for the providers already available in ShipStation.
+You can use ShipStation's included carriers by just entering your preferred payment method.
+You can also connect your existing accounts for any carrier ShipStation integrates with.

-For U.S. accounts, ShipStation provides immediate access to a USPS, UPS, and DHL Express services through the ShipStation Carrier Services program.
+For U.S. accounts, ShipStation provides immediate access to USPS, UPS, DHL Express, GlobalPost, and SEKO LTL services through ShipStation Carriers.
 Just enter your payment method to start creating labels.

 This video shows how to add your postage provider accounts to ShipStation so you can add a service, get a rate, and create a label.